If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Access to honey supers should be limited to yourself and other authorized personnel only.
 You should, therefore, provide maximum security for the honey supers in storage.
 Using a closable space such as a shed as your storage space for honey supers is a good way to approach this.
 A closable shed with proper safeguards keeps out rodents and large animals too.
 The space should have aeration and also allow light to enter the inside.

 On the ventilation inlets of your closable space, use fine mesh to keep out insects too.
 Using such a properly prepared shed for storing honey supers saves you the trouble of dealing with rodents, small animals, large animals and insects.
-It is also great protection of the super boxes from theft by people.
+It is also great protection for the super boxes from theft by people.

 Other features of a closable storage shed or space for honey supers are:

 - Floor Setup – The floor of the space should not allow dampness through it.
-You may also place honey supers on another object such as cider blocks or polythene to prevent water seeping up from the floor into the wood.
+You may also place honey supers on another object such as cider blocks or polythene to prevent water from seeping up from the floor into the wood.

 - Shelving – Have shelves in the space or shed to hold the boxes and the beehive frames you have.